 A person may prefer a healthcare professional to perform ear irrigation.
 However, they can perform an ear irrigation at home.

 Ear infections can also lead to ear congestion.
 Ear infections occur when a bacterial, viral, or fungal infection develops in the middle ear.

 The infection leads to inflammation and fluid accumulation in the eustachian tube.
 Fluid buildup can cause a feeling of fullness or congestion in the ear.

 Anyone can get an ear infection.
-However, they are most common in children.
+However, they are

 Symptoms of an ear infection include: